On this page

 11. Consider fire safety requirements for your business premises

-If you occupy a business property, you have to take measures to ensure fire safety.
+If your business is located in a building or other property, you have to take measures to ensure fire safety.
 In most cases you must submit a notification of occupancy to your local municipality.
-If your business has a higher fire risk, you must also apply for an All-in-one Permit for Physical Aspects (Omgevingsvergunning).
+If your business runs a higher fire risk, you must also apply for an All-in-one Permit for Physical Aspects (Omgevingsvergunning).

 12. Report a home business